-Help with seeing our website
+Help with seeing our websites

 The website content is displayed using cascading style sheets (CSS) which means that you can resize the text within the web browser you are using and make it a size that you find easier to read.
 For more information on how to do this, please see: